LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Design of LiFeChain

 The values of $\Phi$ and $\Pi$ are determined by balancing precision and efficiency.
 Regardless of the knowledge base size, each updated knowledge needs to be mapped only once.
-The illustrative figure can be found in Appendix A. The process is detailed in \textit{Phase 2} of Algorithm \ref{alg:LSH}.
+The pseudocode can be found in \textbf{Appendix B} (Algorithm A-1).